Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Derivation of the hydrodynamic limit

 In other words, the sound-speed, or, in our case, propagation speed of oscillator state information, depends linearly on the local synchronisation $R$.
 When an acoustic wave travels from an ordered region ($R\approx1$) into a disordered region ($R\approx0$), a shock front necessarily forms, since the sound-speed rapidly decreases.
 The Mach number ($M$) of the flow, which is defined as the ratio of flow speed to sound speed, becomes,

 by merit of Eqs.~(\ref{eq:macro}) and (\ref{eq:cs}).
 The macroscopic flow is therefore inherently supersonic ($M > 1$).
-Near a defect, however, $R\to0$, and so $c_s\to0$; state information cannot escape a defect core, turning the latter into sonic black holes, aply illustrated by the red `trapped' agents being effectively confined to the vortex cores in Figure~\ref{fig:0}.
+Near a defect, however, $R\to0$, and so $c_s\to0$; state information cannot escape a defect core, turning the latter into sonic black holes, aptly illustrated by the red `trapped' agents being effectively confined to the vortex cores in Figure~\ref{fig:0}.
 This implies the existence of a ``sonic horizon'' around defect cores, which become isolated behind Mach cones.
-Hence, defect cores cannot diffuse into their surroundings by radiating sound (such as geophysical vortices), justifying our appliation of the the point-vortex Onsager-Kirchoff Hamiltonian.
+Hence, defect cores cannot diffuse into their surroundings by radiating sound (such as geophysical vortices), justifying our application of the point-vortex Kirchhoff-Onsager Hamiltonian.

-Figure~\ref{fig:shock} demonstrates the foregoing in empirical terms, showing the interplay between flow (panel a) and shock ridges (panel b) for the end-state of a Phase~III (Onsager dipole) simulation.
-We observe that \textit{(1)} the acoustic speed (colorscale in panel a) goes to zero near the defect cores, capturing the sonic black holes that are protected by Mach cones, and \textit{(2)} the synthetic schlieren plot \cite{settles_schlieren_2001} indicates the presence of shocks that radiate outward from the defect cores, where they thermalize inertial mass $R^2$.
+Figure~\ref{fig:shock} demonstrates the foregoing in empirical terms, showing the interplay between flow (panel a) and shock ridges (panel b) for the end-state of a Phase~III (``Onsager dipole'') simulation.
+We observe that \textit{(1)} the acoustic speed (colorscale in panel a) goes to zero near the defect cores, capturing the sonic black holes that are protected by Mach cones, and \textit{(2)} the synthetic schlieren plot \cite{settles_schlieren_2001} indicates the presence of shocks that radiate outward from the defect cores, where they thermalise inertial mass $R^2$.

 We are now in a position to elucidate the dynamic behaviour observed in the hydrodynamic limit of our model.
 The vortex merging that we observe in Figures~\ref{fig:1} and \ref{fig:ensemble}, evidenced by the $t^{-0.75}$ scaling of the defect count, is explained by \textit{shock merging} in the hydrodynamic limit.
 That is, when two synchronisation shocks collide, $R$ decreases; the inertial energy contained in $R^2$ must be dissipated at the shock, going back into the active bath at the long-range strain interface between the defects.
-The active bath again synchronises, increasing $R$ and thereby creating inertial advection, creating the remarkably stable dynamics of the Onsager dipole.
+The active bath again synchronises, increasing $R$ and thereby creating inertial advection, sustaining the remarkably stable dynamics evident in Figure~\ref{fig:0} (see, also, Appendix~A for additional numerical verification).